seehuhn/go-pdf/examples/fonts/NOTES.md

 The font data is embedded via the `FontFile2` entry in the font descriptor.
 Only a subset of the TrueType tables is required for embedded fonts.

-Usually, `Encoding` is omitted from the font dictionary, and a TrueType `cmap` table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).
+The encoding used in PDF content streams is described by a combination of the `Encoding` entry in the font dictionary, the `cmap` table in the TrueType, and the symbolic/nonsymbolic flags in the font descriptor.

 ### Glyf-based OpenType Fonts (PDF 1.6)